sardariuss/ic_grpc/README.md

 # ic_grpc

-This project attempt to be a "hello world" canister that implements grpc (protocol buffers).
+This project attempt to be a "hello world" canister that implements grpc (protocol buffers), as a pre-requisite to implement a watchtower on the IC for https://forum.dfinity.org/t/open-bnt-10-all-along-the-ic-watchtower/21770
-Right now the example works with JSON / RPC !
+Watchout, right now the example works with JSON / RPC, not GRPC.

 Once deployed, you can call the http_request in command line (replace b77ix-eeaaa-aaaaa-qaada-cai by the canister_id from your local env):
 ```